yunjianlu/lightyear/lightyear/README.md

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Test database

+After creating a user account, a database should appear in the lightyear folder called lightyear.db

+You can test that users are being properly stored by running the following:

+sqlite3 lightyear.db
+SELECT * FROM users;

+This will show the user that was created with salted and hashed passwords, created_at times, and session information.

 ## Learn More